bogdando/packer-atlas-example/README.md

 If you want to build only a Corosync/Pacemaker cluster setup on top of Ubuntu, use the ``pacemaker-cluster-ocf-docker-ubuntu.json``.

+## Caching for builds

+There are distro base specific shared volumes for docker build templates.
+For Ubuntu, those are mounts for `/var/cache` and /var/lib/apt`.
+For example, for ``base=wily``, the volumes `lib_apt_wily` and `cache_wily` will be used across consequent packer builds, hopefully making things faster.
+If something is wrong, just remove the volumes to be rebuilt from the scratch.

 ## Vagrantfile

 Moved [here](https://github.com/bogdando/rabbitmq-cluster-ocf-vagrant).